-Note: • All values reported here are based on the results in the final model of each hierarchical regression analysis p < .05; p< .01 worry also affects the use of restrictive mediation, monitoring, and technical mediation.
-These findings reflect the growing awareness among parents about their children's internet and digital device use and suggest that parents may want to find ways to mediate the usage differently.
-Therefore, it is likely that this perception of worry can be leveraged as a resource that can nudge or motivate behaviour aimed at mediating the use of the internet and digital devices among young children.
+Our study also points out that active mediation is positively predicted by parents' attitude towards using digital devices and the Internet as a pacifier or babysitter for their young children, as well as by their perceived worry about the amount of time their young children spend on these devices.
+Parents' worry also affects the use of restrictive mediation, monitoring, and technical mediation.
+These findings reflect the growing awareness among parents about their children's Internet and digital device use and suggest that parents may want to find ways to mediate the usage differently.
+Therefore, it is likely that this perception of worry can be leveraged as a resource that can nudge or motivate behaviour aimed at mediating the use of the Internet and digital devices among young children.
 Future research may want to explore this aspect in the development of training programmes for parents.